-• Turn the adjuster so that the clutch lever will have the proper play.
+Loosen the locknut, and turn the adjuster so that the clutch lever will have the proper play.

-Excess clutch cable play could prevent clutch disengagement and cause a crash resulting in serious injury or death.
-When adjusting the clutch cable, be sure the upper end of the outer cable is fully seated in its fitting so that it doesn't slip into place later and create excessive cable play.
+Too much cable play can prevent clutch disengagement and cause an accident resulting in serious injury or death.
+When adjusting the clutch or replacing the cable, be sure the upper end of the clutch outer cable is fully seated in its fitting, or it could slip into place later, creating enough cable play to prevent clutch disengagement.

-• If it cannot be done, have the clutch cable adjusted by an authorized Kawasaki dealer.
+If it cannot be done, have the clutch cable adjusted by an authorized Kawasaki dealer.